dlam38/cs701-fridge-app/README.md

 ### Middlebury College, Computer Science CSCI 701 (Fall 2020)

 ### about
-TODO: A fridge app to help you keep track of food expiring.
+TODO: A friendly and practical app to help you keep track of food expiring.
+Save money and prevent food waste!

 view our website [here](https://dlam38.github.io/cs701-fridge-app/)